boltspienapple/data_structures_algorithms/efficiency.md

     for i in range(n):
         print("Hello")
-    the for loop runs only once so it is n if n = 1 hello is printed 1 time if n = 2 hello is printed 2 times if n = 3 hello is printed 3 times
+    the for loop runs only once so the Order is n if n = 1 hello is printed 1 time if n = 2 hello is printed 2 times if n = 3 hello is printed 3 times